invertase/melos/docs/getting-started.md

 To setup your project to use Melos, create a `melos.yaml` file in the root of the project.

-> New project?
-Use `melos init` to initialize the file and an empty `packages` directory.

 Within the `melos.yaml` file, add `name` and `packages` fields:

 ```yaml